-Commission staff are in the process of finalizing a water quality protection plan for the Jackson Creek watershed in Walworth County.
-The plan was initiated in 2012 at the request of the Kettle Moraine Land Trust and is being prepared in cooperation with the Delavan Lake Improvement Association, Delavan Lake Watershed Initiative, Delavan Lake Sanitary District, University of Wisconsin Extension, and local municipalities including the Town of Delavan, City of Elkhorn, and Walworth County.
-Key stakeholders will review a draft of the plan, which is expected to be completed in the near future.
+Commission staff have completed a water quality protection plan for the Jackson Creek watershed in Walworth County.
+The plan was initiated in 2012 at the request of the Kettle Moraine Land Trust and was prepared in cooperation with the Delavan Lake Improvement Association, Delavan Lake Watershed Initiative, Delavan Lake Sanitary District, University of Wisconsin Extension, and local municipalities including the Town of Delavan, City of Elkhorn, and Walworth County.

 The Jackson Creek Watershed Protection Plan is intended to be a practical guide for communities in the watershed and vicinity -- including Jackson Creek, Turtle Creek, Delavan Lake, and the Rock River -- to work together to protect and improve land and water resources and meet water quality requirements for phosphorus and sediment in the watershed.
 Fertilizer pollution can cause phosphorus and sediments to build up and can "feed" toxic strains of algae that deplete the oxygen and sunlight needed for native plants and animals to thrive.
 Erosion caused by the lack of, or removal of, shoreline vegetation and erosion-prone agricultural and/or construction practices can cause sedimentation, affecting both water quality and water supply.

 Under the Jackson Creek plan, protection of the watershed is focused on human needs and the hydrologic and ecological integrity of the water system, which ultimately contribute to a healthy economy.
-The plan is intended to provide recommendations for measures that would: 1) minimize further degradation of the surface water; 2) reduce nonpoint agricultural runoff and urban runoff; 3) encourage the preservation of natural resource connections for wildlife; and 4) promote stewardship of the watershed (see Executive Summary in the draft plan).
+The plan provides recommendations for measures to: 1) minimize further degradation of the surface water; 2) reduce nonpoint agricultural runoff and urban runoff; 3) encourage the preservation of natural resource connections for wildlife; and 4) promote stewardship of the watershed (see Executive Summary in the draft plan).

 Best management practice implementation focuses on agricultural land use (which represents 85 percent of the sediment and nutrient loading to Jackson Creek), wetland buffer areas, and urbanized land uses in order to reduce runoff.
 Absent the implementation of best practices related to development, continuing suburbanization in the area would likely increase pollutant loads to the watershed and alter the hydrology, increasing the potential for more flooding.